School Meals

 Please find below a Wokingham Borough Council Application For Free School Meals form and Guidance Notes for Parents and Guardians.
 Please download, complete and submit the form to School Office.

-The ordering and payment of School Meals is facilitated via https://www.scopay.com/login or by downloading the SCOPAY app.
-Within the first week of your child joining, the School Office will send you an email inviting you to register on SCOPAY and will provide you with your unique individual link code that you will need to use when registering.
+Prior to your child joining, the School Office will send you an email inviting you to register on SCOPAY and will provide you with your unique individual link code that you will need to use when registering.
 You must register within 72 hours otherwise the link code will expire and you will need to request another link code from the School Office.
-If you do not have a SCOPAY account then either request this via the School Office or send an email to admin@loddon.wokingham.sch.uk requesting the creation of a SCOPAY account.
+If you do not have a SCOPAY account then email the School Office: admin@loddon.wokingham.sch.uk